island-is/island.is/libs/auth-nest-tools/README.md

   }
 ```

-If no `@Scopes` are applied to a method, then no access control is enforced for that method.
+If a method is not decorated with `@Scopes`, then no access control is enforced.

-Information about the logged in user can be obtained by adding `@CurrentUser() user: User` as an input parameter to the controller method.
+You can obtain information about the logged-in user by adding `@CurrentUser() user: User` as an input parameter to the controller method.

-### Using in GraphQL resolver
+### Using with a GraphQL Resolver

 Decorate the resolver with `@UseGuards`: